richardliuu/DeepSpaceFocus/README.md

 # Using Computer Vision to improve concentration/attention on a task

-- Built using Mediapipe, OpenCV, scikit-learn
+- Built using Mediapipe, OpenCV, Tkinter

-# Running the Program
+# Running the Program On Your Own Editor

-1. Start by pip installing requirements.txt
+1. Start by pip installing requirements.txt (pyinstaller is not needed)

 pip install -r requirements.txt

-2. Run the Tkinter file (window.py)
+2. Run FocusGuard.py or FocusGuard2.py

-3. Interact with the program by clicking on buttons
+3. Interact with the program by Start Monitoring, and Stop Monitoring when not needed

+4. Go in the Timer Menu to set a Break Timer

+# FocusGuard.py Features

+- Tracks Concentration and Graphs it using Matplotlib
+- Full application with automated notifications upon entering below a concentration score threshold

-# Features
+# FocusGuard2.py Features

-- Automated Notifications
-- Break Timer
-- Tracking Attention
+- Tracks Concentration and Graphs it using Matplotlib
+- Does not include automated notifications

+# Includes Flowcharts of the sources